uboot/CarND-Behavioral-Cloning-P3/writeup.md

 python drive.py model.h5
 ```

-However, the code contains a fix for system which use commas as decimal separator on
+However, the code contains a fix for systems which use commas as decimal separator on
 lines 51-52.
 Change these lines to use the code on a system with English locale.

 #### 3. Submission code is usable and readable